 Parents: Cane Corso x Labrador mix

 The Labrador Corso is the unique cross of the powerful Cane Corso and the intelligent Lab.
-As a result, this Lab hybrid has both the brains and brawn.
-Just think of them as Labradors with an extra boost of strength and power.
+As a result, the hybrid has both the brains and brawn.
+Just think of them as Labradors with a boost of strength and power.

-Even so, Labrador Corsos can be fun-loving dogs with a playful attitude – mostly thanks to the Labrador side.
-They do great with people if properly socialized at an early age.
-Plus, they tend to make decent guardians for households with older kids.
+But even so, Labrador Corsos can be fun-loving dogs with a hint of playfulness – thanks to the Lab side.
+They are excellent with people if properly socialized at an early age.
+Plus, they tend to make good guard dogs for households with older kids.

 7. Boston Lab